gbin/rp2040-mandel-pico/README.md

-# A small Mandelbrot demonstrator for the LILYGO T-Display RT2040 written in Rust
+# A small Mandelbrot set demonstrator for the LILYGO T-Display RT2040 written in Rust

 It should work on a Raspberry Pi Pico and a ST7789V screen with some minor modifications.